Eppo-exp/php-sdk/README.md

    $cache // optional, must be an instance of PSR-16 SimpleCache\CacheInterface.
 If not passed, FileSystem cache will be used
    $httpClient // optional, must be an instance of PSR-18 ClientInterface.
 If not passed, Discovery will be used to find a suitable implementation
    $requestFactory // optional, must be an instance of PSR-17 Factory.
 If not passed, Discovery will be used to find a suitable implementation
-);
+   $logger // optional, must be an instance of PSR-3 LoggerInterface for SDK logs );
 ```